MinecraftForge/Documentation/docs/animation/armature.md

 - `joint_name` is the name of the joint
 - `index_model` is a 0-indexed number denoting a model element this joint controls.
 Must be a string (see example)
 - `joint_weight` is a weight (0-1) of how much this element will animate.
-The transformation matrix caused by a clip animating this element will be multiplied by this number.
+The transformation matrix caused by a clip animating this element will be scalarly multiplied by this number.

 !!! note